wp-plugins/wp-topbar/readme.txt

 == Changelog ==

+= 5.06 - 09/25/2013 =

+1. FIXED: JavaScript fix for toolbars that use the Re-openable option (thanks to joelkarunungan for helping me find this)

 = 5.05 - 09/13/2013 =

 1. VALIDATED: Version 5.05 supports WordPress 3.6.1
 2. CHANGED:  Moved Start/Stop time to Control Tab to have all the attributes that can effect when a TopBar is shown all on one Tab.

 = 5.04 - 08/30/2013 =